 Sometimes you find inspiration in the last place you’d expect.
-I’m not one to lean heavily on eastern philosophy, but when my research on company culture and values guided me there, I couldn’t help but share what I had learn about “ikigai”
+I’m not one to lean heavily on eastern philosophy, but when my research on company culture and values guided me there, I couldn’t help but want to share what I have learned about “ikigai.”

-Ikigai: it’s an ancient Japanese concept that translates to “a reason for being”.
+Ikigai is an ancient Japanese concept that translates to “a reason for being.”
 People in pursuit of their Ikigai must take some time to really think about their true selves to achieve the fulfillment of finding one’s purpose.

 If you run a business, especially a startup, then this article is for you!
 To stand out in today’s competitive market, startup leadership must invest more time and resources in aligning their employees’ purposes with their organizational goals.
 Ikigai could very well be your answer to obtaining that harmony and ensuring better long-term results from your hiring initiatives.

 Not sure how it works?
-Read on to know more.
+Read on to learn more.

 What is Ikigai?

-Ikigai (pronounced as “ee-kee-guy”) is a combination of two Japanese words- iki which means life and gai which is worth or value.
+Ikigai (pronounced as “ee-kee-guy”) is a combination of two Japanese words: iki which means life, and gai which is worth or value.
 Together it refers to the art of finding a concrete purpose in life.
 This purpose is the reason people find inspiration every day to continue adding value through their actions.
-It is the burning desire which can make someone start their days with determination.
+It is the burning desire which can make someone start each day with intention and determination.

-Ikigai can be visually represented through a simple Venn diagram.
-This involves 4 intersecting circles, one each for:
+Ikigai can be visually represented through a simple venn diagram.
+This diagram involves four intersecting circles representing the following:

 How does Ikigai help long-term hiring?